What’s a Good Average Cycling Distance for Beginners?

 RPE (Exertion)

-RPE is short for Rate of perceived exertion and is the best way to determine your subjective effort.
+RPE is short for Rate of Perceived Exertion and is the best way to determine your subjective effort.

 Here is the scale on which you grade your effort.